Why is sleep important?

 - Try to go to sleep and wake up around the same time every day, even on weekends.
 Going to sleep and waking up around the same time helps keep your body on a schedule.

-Talk with your teen about sticking to a bedtime that helps him/her get 8-9 hours of sleep.
-Set rules that help him/her go to bed on time, such as putting smartphones and laptops away 1-2 hours before bedtime or not having caffeine after lunch.
+Talk with your teen about sticking to a bedtime that helps them get 8-10 hours of sleep.
+Set rules that help them go to bed on time, such as putting smartphones and laptops away 1-2 hours before bedtime or not having caffeine after lunch.

 Feeling sleepy can also make it hard to stay awake or focus while driving.
-If your teen drives or is learning to drive, make sure he/she gets enough sleep.
+If your teen drives or is learning to drive, make sure they get enough sleep.